Nicholas Monroe: 2007

 Nicholas began the year by attempting to qualify for the 2007 Australian Open.
 He defeated Jeremy Chardy in his first round singles qualifying match.
 He reached consecutive ITF Futures events in Japan, where he lost to Gouichi Motomura both times.
 He won two titles at ITF Futures events in Mexico and won a USTA Pro Circuit event in Rochester, New York, where he defeated Robert Yim in the final.
-The fall of 2007 saw Monroe reach the semifinals of USTAPro Circuit events in Manchester, Texas, where he lost to eventual champion Michael McClune, and Waikoloa, Hawaii where he lost to Lester Cook.
+The fall of 2007 saw Monroe reach the semifinals of USTA Pro Circuit events in Manchester, Texas, where he lost to eventual champion Michael McClune, and Waikoloa, Hawaii where he lost to Lester Cook.
 He partnered with Izak van der Merwe to win the USTA Pro Circuit doubles title in Brownsville, Texas.

 2012: Challenger circuit doubles success

 Nicholas won the Challenger in Medellin, Colombia (doubles) with his partner Maciek Sykut.

-He also won two doubles Challengers in Mexico with German partner, Simon Stadler.
+He also won two doubles Challengers in Mexico with German partner Simon Stadler.